abatten/abatten.github.io/pages/about.md

 If you want to see more fun, non-research based information about me you can find it [here](/fun).

+### Current Position
+#### Postdoctoral Researcher in Space Domain Awareness (Since May 2023)
+In May 2023, I join the Space Domain Awareness Laboratory at Swinburne University of Technology with Prof. Chris Fluke.

+#### Postdoctoral Researcher in Extragalactic Astrophysics (Since October 2022)
+Since October 2022, I have been employed part-time (0.4 FTE) at Swinburne with Prof. Jeremy Mould, measuring the Hubble constant (H0) using the Tip of the Red Giant Branch Stars.

 ### Previous Positions
-In May 2023, I will start a new part-time position as a Postdoctoral Research Fellow in Space Domain Awareness at Swinburne.

-#### Postdoctoral Researcher (2022-Present)
+#### Postdoctoral Researcher and Data Analyst (2023)
 In January 2023, I rejoined as a part-time (0.6 FTE) Postdoctoral researcher and data analyst in the Human-Machine Laboratory with Prof. Chris Fluke.

-Since October 2022, I have been employed part-time (0.4 FTE) at Swinburne with Prof. Jeremy Mould, measuring the Hubble constant (H0) using the Tip of the Red Giant Branch Stars.
+In this project we were reaching how effectively humans and AI work together in teams, particularly in decision-making environments.
+In this position I ran experimental trials that involved collectioning biometric data from participants.
+I led the analysis of participant task performance and eye tracking data from pupil labs devices.

 #### ADACS Internship (2022)
 From July to the beginning of October 2022, I was a research software engineer intern at Astronomy Data and Computing Services (ADACS) in Melbourne.

 #### Postdoctoral Researcher (2022)
 From April to June 2022, I was a Postdoctoral researcher and data analyst in the Human-Machine Laboratory at Swinburne with Prof. Chris Fluke.
+I ran experimental trials and conditions which involved connecting people to various biometric sensors, including eye-tracking glasses, ECG, and GSR monitors.
-As part of teh team I helped run experimental conditions.
-I led the analysis of heart rate, electrocardiogram monitors and NASA TLX scores.
+I led the analysis of the ECG-heart rate data and the participant work load perception (NASA TLX) scores.

 ### Education Information